Snowflake-Labs/terraform-provider-snowflake/docs/resources/function_scala.md

 - `packages` (Set of String) The name and version number of Snowflake system packages required as dependencies.
 The value should be of the form `package_name:version_number`, where `package_name` is `snowflake_domain:package`.
 - `return_results_behavior` (String) Specifies the behavior of the function when returning results.
 Valid values are (case-insensitive): `VOLATILE` | `IMMUTABLE`.
 - `secrets` (Block Set) Assigns the names of [secrets](https://docs.snowflake.com/en/sql-reference/sql/create-secret) to variables so that you can use the variables to reference the secrets when retrieving information from secrets in handler code.
 Secrets you specify here must be allowed by the [external access integration](https://docs.snowflake.com/en/sql-reference/sql/create-external-access-integration) specified as a value of this CREATE FUNCTION command’s EXTERNAL_ACCESS_INTEGRATIONS parameter. (see [below for nested schema](#nestedblock--secrets))
-- `target_path` (String) The name of the handler method or class.
-If the handler is for a scalar UDF, returning a non-tabular value, the HANDLER value should be a method name, as in the following form: `MyClass.myMethod`.
+- `target_path` (Block Set, Max: 1) The name of the handler method or class.
+If the handler is for a scalar UDF, returning a non-tabular value, the HANDLER value should be a method name, as in the following form: `MyClass.myMethod`. (see [below for nested schema](#nestedblock--target_path))
 - `trace_level` (String) Trace level value to use when generating/filtering trace events For more information, check [TRACE_LEVEL docs](https://docs.snowflake.com/en/sql-reference/parameters#trace-level).

 ### Read-Only